Skip to main content

 How does it affect the scan?

-If this issue is flagged on one of your scans this means that we may not have been able to comprehensively check your target for all issues.
+If this issue is flagged in one of your scans, it means we may not have been able to comprehensively check your target for all issues.

-For example, if Possible Scan Interference is detected on Port 443, this would mean that we are unable to detect any vulnerabilities that may exist on this port after it was closed, leading to incomplete scan results; the scan of the other ports likely remains unaffected but could be deemed less reliable.
+For example, if Possible Scan Interference is detected on Port 443, this would mean that we are unable to detect any vulnerabilities that may exist on this port after it was closed, leading to incomplete scan results.
+The scan of the other ports would likely remain unaffected, but could be deemed less reliable.

 How to fix it?

-As mentioned in each of the sections above, the best option to fix this issue is to add the Intruder Scanner IP Ranges to the allowlist for each of the respective systems.
-If you use Cloudflare, then please see our dedicated article for how to permit our traffic in Cloudflare.
+The best option to fix this issue is to add the Intruder Scanner IP Ranges to the allowlist of each respective system.
+If you use Cloudflare, please see our dedicated article on how to allowlist our IPs in Cloudflare.